odisfm/zcx-core/docs/content/reference/control-reference/z-control.md

 Changing this option from the default `standard` will create a specialised ZControl.
 Allowed value is the name of any installed [control classes](/tutorials/getting-started/zcx-concepts#control-classes).

 ___

+### alias
+`string`

+Allows you to provide a name for a matrix control, or an alternate name for a named control, which can later be used to target this control via the zcx API, e.g. [the zcx user action](/lessons/zcx-user-action).

+___

 ### color
 `color definition`